-FreeRTOS LTS Release 202012.01 Contains source code for the FreeRTOS 202012.xx Long Term Support (LTS) libraries – including the kernel, TCP/IP, MQTT, OTA, and more.
+FreeRTOS LTS Release 202012.01 Contains source code for the FreeRTOS 202012.01 Long Term Support (LTS) libraries only, with no build projects of examples.
 See the LTS Libraries page for additional details.
 Source code is also available on Github.

 Getting started with the FreeRTOS kernel